 If anything seems unclear or you have questions, don’t hesitate to contact the attorney or officer who issued the subpoena or an accident attorney at River Run Law for expert guidance.

-There are two primary reasons you would receive a car accident court summons.
+There are two primary reasons you would receive a subpoena for car accident.

 - Legal action against the at-fault driver.
 The prosecutor might need your testimony to support or prove reckless driving, speeding, DUI, or other criminal traffic violations.
 The prosecutor or police officer may need your testimony to prove the defendant’s guilt.